geard8/team-PiedPiper-agiledb-doe21/README.md

 ## SQL modelling

 For our logical and physical models we talked with in our group and decided what to have in the database.
-We documented alot during this assignment and wrote it all down.
+We documented a lot during this assignment and wrote it all down.
 We have also checked with PO about several thinks to make it avoid missunderstandings and make it more clear that needed.
 We used both writings in document, whimsical and PGadmin to create these models.

 |[whimsical.com ERD](whimsical_ERD.PNG)|[PGadmin ERD](PGadmin_ERD.PNG)|